FerretDB/dance/CONTRIBUTING.md

 In the example above (`TestDollarSign`), for FerretDB, the number of passed tests is 1 (for `FerretDB` subtest).
 The number of failed tests is 3 (`MongoDB` subtest, `Insert`, and finally `TestDollarSign`).

-### How it works?

-To run diff tests call `task dance DB=ferretdb TEST=diff` command to test FerretDB or `task dance DB=mongodb TEST=diff` to test MongoDB.

-The `dance` command reads the configuration file and runs the tests.
-Then it compares
-the actual number of passed and failed tests with the number from the configuration file.

-If the numbers are different, dance prints the list of unexpected tests and exits with a non-zero code.